A woman with blonde hair smiling outdoors in a park setting.

 A woman with short black hair and blue highlights, wearing a blue shirt, smiling with a playful expression, against a gray background.

-I specialize in helping people navigate the challenges of trauma and psychosis with compassion and evidence-based care.
+I specialize in helping adolescents, teens, and adults (age 12+) navigate trauma, identity development, and psychosis with compassion and evidence-based care.
+I am a certified Somatic Experiencing Practitioner, and I emphasize the mind-body connection in my work.
 My approach combines deep listening, practical coping strategies, and a focus on strengthening your sense of safety and self.
 Together, we work to reduce distress, foster resilience, and support meaningful recovery.

 Education